Review and Teaching Kids Responsibility for their own belongings

 Moms MeetSM program, May Media Group LLC, provided me with a set of 4 KUPP’s to review.
 The opinions in this article are 100% my own.
-I’m including some Amazon Affiliate links to the KUPP so if you decide to take the challenge with your family – purchasing through this link comes at no extra cost to you, but I earn a small portion for advertising =) This helps me keep writing and sharing awesome products and ideas with you!
-WIN-WIN!
+I’m including some Amazon Affiliate links to the KUPP.

-How did we fare with the KUPP challenge?
+How did we fare with the cup challenge?

-Assign each of your children their own personal Kupp’.
+Assign each of your children their own personal cup

 My daughter gets the blue (her favorite color)